Environmental Policy and Practice

 - Terminal design includes vaulted ceilings, skylights and floor-to-ceiling windows to increase the use of natural light, reducing energy needs.

-- Use of LED lighting on the airfield that meets FAA safety standards and reduces both maintenance and energy costs.
+- LED lighting meeting FAA safety standards is utilized on the airfield reducing both maintenance and energy costs.

-- A Central Utility Plant which includes cogeneration infrastructure that provides chilled and hot water to the Terminal.
+- The Central Utility Plant includes cogeneration infrastructure efficiently providing chilled water for air conditioning as well as hot water to the Terminal.

-- Recharge groundwater by directing water flows to a retaining basin.
+- Groundwater is recharged through use of swales, permeable pavers and by directing water flows to a retaining basin.

-- Inspect for plumbing leaks and make repairs when necessary.
+- Plumbing is regularly inspected for leaks and repaired when necessary.

-- Use “dry wash” methods for General Aviation aircraft.
+- “Dry wash” low water methods are employed for General Aviation aircraft.

-- Use a method for the valet car wash that uses approximately one cup of water per vehicle.
+- Valet car wash also employs low water wash methods, approximately one cup of water per vehicle.

-- Test of on-site fire engines by spraying water into grassy areas to increase groundwater percolation into the County aquifers.
+- Firefighting training is conducted by spraying water onto grassy areas to increase groundwater percolation into the County aquifers.

-- In process of replacing turf with gravel, drought tolerant plants and shrubs.
+- Turf is in the process of being replaced with gravel, drought tolerant plants and shrubs.

 John Wayne Airport has one of the most stringent aircraft access and noise programs in the United States and the world.
 Noise regulations at JWA are carried out using the following standards, guidelines and tools: